aws/aws-eks-best-practices/content/upgrades/index.md

 If you're using automatic AMI upgrades, ExpireAfter can periodically refresh and upgrade your nodes.

-If it’s happened that the node is drifted, but hasn’t been cleaned up, node expiration will also replace the instance with the new AMI in EC2NodeClass.
+If it's happened that the node is drifted, but hasn't been cleaned up, node expiration will also replace the instance with the new AMI in EC2NodeClass.

 ## Use eksctl to automate upgrades for self-managed node groups